TomaszKandula/SongLyrics/README.md

 Unit Tests and Integration Tests are provided using [XUnit](https://github.com/xunit/xunit) and [FluentAssertions](https://github.com/fluentassertions/fluentassertions).

-*Kibana and ElasticSearch are planned to be used.
+*Kibana and ElasticSearch with Docker are planned to be used.

 ## Setting-up the database

-Connection string have to be setup in __secrets.json__ (BackEnd project):
+For testing, local SQL server/database is used, connection string have to be setup in __secrets.json__ (BackEnd project):

 ```
 {